qfrency south AfricaN voices

 Install a voice and have your documents, browser, PDF's etc. read aloud in the language of your choice.
-Or, use this as your voice if you a communication impairment.
+Or, use this as your voice if you have a communication impairment.
 Ideal for reading, dyslexia support or visual impairment.

 Voices are available for Windows 7, 8 and 10 devices, for use with any SAPI 5 speech compatible software.
 Also compatible with Windows 8 and 10 Ease of Access ‘Narrator’ tool for screen reading capability.
 Multi-user licenses for schools / organisations and annual subscriptions are available too.

 Voices for Android devices are available on the Google Play Store.
 These can be utilised by any app which offers 'read-aloud' functionality.
 Select your SA voice in the device speech settings once it is installed.

 There is a Software Development Kit (SDK) and API for integrating the voices into your bespoke projects.
 Please contact us for further information.